nudgebg/egvinsulin/docs/data_sets/LOOP.md

 ### Dual wave Boluses
 We know there are some dual wave and extended boluses.
 Since Loop does not support these natively, these were likey initiated by the user from the pump or during open loop mode.

-0.43% of boluses are extended
+ - 0.43% of boluses are extended
-In 100.0% of all rows, it is either extended and duration are filled or neither
+ - These always have a duration

 #### Bolus Duration
 From the glossary we know that the duration is either in ms or minutes.
-However, it appears that only milliseconds are present.

 ![](assets/loop-bolus-duration-hours.png)

 However, it does not look like the data would be split in ms and minutes (there is no skewed peak around 0).
+**Todo: Double check if there are imports from Diasend.**

 We know that duration values refer to the extended bolus duration.
 Therefore these rows need to be split in an immediate and an extended part.
 This is different to other datasets where we had to merge rows or subtract delivery durations to obtain delivery start and delivery durations.

 #### Requested vs. Delivered
 There seem to be only delivered events, no requested.